 The team have a wide range of experience in helping students from K though 20.
 The project has been enriched by their diversity and their experience.
 We have achieved so much during the development of Version One and we are just beginning.

-Mark is currently the Director of Special Education at Tyndale Christian School.
+Mark has had years of experience as the the Director of Special Education at Tyndale School.
 He oversees the learning support for all three campuses.
 Mark has a Master Degree in Special Education from Flinders University and has been a teacher for over 35 years Special Education is his great passion and has been teaching in this area of 20 years.
 Mark received an award in 2013 from CEASA (Council of Education Associations of South Australia) on World Teacher’s Day for Recognition of Excellence in Special Education.

 Monica Ushagayethri Venkatesh